+PRODUCTION NOTES

-PRODUCTION NOTES Bartoli Filmworks May 2007
+Bartoli Filmworks June 2007

-In January, 2006, Writer-Director Brian James McGuire and Producer Dan Wilson met for lunch to talk about what to do after a failing to raise \$1.6M for a feature film titled "Not This Girl".
-Brian told Dan that he wanted to shoot a feature film.
-Dan asked Brian if he had any money to make a film and Brian replied: "No, but I sort of have a story and some location ideas scattered on the other side of the country."
-Dan said "Let's do it."
+In January 2006, writer-director Brian James McGuire and Producer Dan Wilson met for lunch to talk about what to do after an unsuccessful attempt to raising money for \$1.6M feature film titled "Not This Girl".
+Dan asked Brian if he had any money to make a film and Brian replied, "No, but I have an idea and some location ideas scattered on the other side of the country."
+Dan said, "Let's do it."

-Brian then sat down and wrote the story that he'd been playing around with for quite some time.
-He knew that he wouldn't have the money to pay anyone to play the lead in the film, so he wrote the part for himself ("I was going to be there anyway" he later said).
-Leann Slaby was set to play the lead in "Not This Girl", so Brian asked if she'd be interested in shooting this very low budget film, for no money.
+Brian began to write a story which had been on his mind for quite some time.
+He knew that he wouldn't have the money to pay anyone to play the lead in the film therefore, he wrote the part for himself.
+"I was going to be there anyway," he laughed.
+Brian approached Leann Slaby, who was attached to play the lead in "Not This Girl", to find out if she'd be interested in this very low budget film.
 Leann was already interested in Brian's unique style and agreed to play the role of the unknown character.
-So with himself playing the lead and Leann playing the girl, Brian set out to write a script that he could shoot for little to no money.